Succinct Encodings of Binary Trees with Application to AVL Trees: Asymptotics for a Family of Recursions

 \section{Asymptotics for a Family of Recursions}

-We derive the asymptotic behaviour of a family of generating functions which includes Theorem~\ref{AVL} as a special case.
-Let $\mF$ be a combinatorial class decomposed into a disjoint union of finite subclasses $\mF=\bigsqcup_{h=0}^\infty\mF_h$ whose generating functions $F_h(z)$ are non-constant and satisfy a recursion
+As noted above, we derive the asymptotic behaviour of a family of generating functions which includes Theorem~\ref{AVL} as a special case.
+Let $\mF$ be a combinatorial class decomposed into a disjoint union of finite subclasses $\mF=\bigcup_{h=0}^\infty\mF_h$ whose generating functions $F_h(z)$ are non-constant and satisfy a recursion

 where $c$ is a positive integer and $f$ is a multivariate polynomial with non-negative coefficients.